project-hatohol/hatohol/client/README.md

 Hatohol Client
 ==============

-Hatohol Clinet is a frontend part of Hatohol and provides a web UI based on Django.
+Hatohol Client is a frontend part of Hatohol and provides a web UI based on Django.

 Required software and settings